Leslie Howard: Theatre career

-Howard began his professional acting career in regional tours of Peg O' My Heart and Charley's Aunt in 1916–17 and on the London stage in 1917, but had his greatest theatrical success in the United States in Broadway theatre, in plays such as Aren't We All?
+Howard began his professional acting career in regional tours of the comedy plays Peg o' My Heart and Charley's Aunt in 1916–17 and on the London stage in 1917, but had his greatest theatrical success in the United States in Broadway theatre, in plays such as Aren't We All?
 (1923), Outward Bound (1924) and The Green Hat (1925).

-He became an undisputed Broadway star in Her Cardboard Lover (1927).
-After his success as time traveller Peter Standish in Berkeley Square (1929), Howard launched his Hollywood career in the film version of Outward Bound, but didn't like the experience and vowed never to return to Hollywood.
+After his success as time traveller Peter Standish in Berkeley Square (1929), Howard launched his Hollywood film career in the film version of Outward Bound, but did not like the experience and vowed never to return to Hollywood.
 However, he did return, many times—later repeating the Standish role in the 1933 film version of Berkeley Square.

 The stage, however, continued to be an important part of his career.
 Howard frequently juggled acting, producing and directing duties in the Broadway productions in which he starred.
 Howard was also a dramatist, and starred in the Broadway production of his own play Murray Hill (1927).
 He played Matt Denant in John Galsworthy's 1927 Broadway production Escape in which he first made his mark as a dramatic actor.
-His stage triumphs continued with The Animal Kingdom (1932) and The Petrified Forest (1936).
+His stage triumphs continued with The Animal Kingdom (1932) and The Petrified Forest (1934).
 He later repeated both roles in the film versions.

 Howard loved to play Shakespeare, but according to producer John Houseman he could be lazy about learning lines.
 He first sprang to fame playing in Romeo and Juliet (1936) in the role of the leading man.
-During the same period he had the misfortune to open on Broadway in Hamlet (1936) just a few weeks after John Gielgud launched a rival production of the same play that was far more successful with both critics and audiences.
-Howard's production, his final stage role, lasted for only 39 performances before closing.
+During the same period, he had the misfortune to open on Broadway in Hamlet (1936), just a few weeks after John Gielgud launched a rival production of the same play that was far more successful with both critics and audiences.
+Howard's production, his final stage role, lasted for only thirty-nine performances before closing.

 Howard was inducted into the American Theatre Hall of Fame in 1981.